Growth scare sends European shares to three-month low

 "Eurozone economic momentum is weakening and is going to be more difficult for governments to reach fiscal targets in a weak growth environment," Emmanuel Cau, a strategist at JPMorgan said.

-The pan-European FTSEurofirst 300 index provisionally closed 2.4 percent lower at 1,021.08 points, with euro zone banks, which own the bulk of the region's debt, down nearly 4 percent to levels last seen in late November, before the European Central Bank's first offering of ultra-cheap three-year loans.
+The pan-European FTSEurofirst 300 index provisionally closed 2.4 percent lower at 1,021.08 points, with euro zone banks .SX7E, which own the bulk of the region's debt, down nearly 4 percent to levels last seen in late November, before the European Central Bank's first offering of ultra-cheap three-year loans.

 Also fuelling fiscal concerns was a government crisis in the Netherlands, a close ally of Germany in the austerity push, and the results of first-round presidential elections in France, where Socialist candidate Francois Hollande, who promised to renegotiate a European budget compact, beat incumbent Nicolas Sarkozy.